SALT-Lab-Human-AI/project-check-point-1-NOODEIA/README.md

 ---

-## Inspiration
+## Inspiration and Disclosure

-The logo image is inspired by [FREEP!K](https://www.freepik.com/premium-vector/tree-with-lines-dots-vector-design-ai-generate_328598955.htm)
+The logo image is inspired by [FREEP!K](https://www.freepik.com/premium-vector/tree-with-lines-dots-vector-design-ai-generate_328598955.htm) and referenced by similar generated images.

+We utilized Claude Code to temporalily log and document the set up steps during the developing phase and we will be modifying and editing them in the later phases.

 ## 📝 License